540/simplekeyvaluestorage/README.md

 --------

-A simple Shared preference wrapper to store POJO objects in Android serialized with gson.
+A simple Shared preference wrapper to store POJO objects in Android, serialized with gson.

 Library Objectives
 ------------------